Central Michigan University: Campus safety

-2018 shooting

 On March 2, 2018, 19-year-old student James Eric Davis Jr. shot and killed his mother and father when they came to campus to take him home for spring break.
 After the shooting, Davis fled and the campus was placed on lockdown.
 Around 15 hours later, police arrested him and took him to a local hospital.
 The incident disrupted the travel plans of students and campus activities for several days.
 Davis was charged with two counts of murder and one count of unlawful possession of a firearm used to commit murder, and was later determined to be not guilty by reason of insanity and committed to a psychiatric institution.

 Media

 The campus' student-run newspaper is Central Michigan Life.
 The paper is published every Thursday during the academic year and www.cm-life.com, which receives 1 million page views per year, is updated daily.
 CM Life was named one of the top three non-daily newspapers in the nation for 2007, 2018, 2019 by the Society of Professional Journalists.
 It also was named the best college newspaper in Division I in Michigan eight of the past 10 years.
 CM Life has been named winner of the National Pacemaker Awards by Associated Collegiate Press in 1975, 1976, 1978, 1979, 1989, 1990, 2001, 2002, 2005, 2007, 2009, 2013, 2014, 2015 and 2016, 2019.
 It also was a finalist for the first time for an online Pacemaker in 2010.

 CM-Life has come in first place for the Best College Media Company in the nation seven years in a row (2014, 2015, 2016, 2017, 2018, 2019, 2020) by College Media Business and Advertising Managers organization.

 There are also two student-run college radio stations, FM 91.5 WMHW-FM and FM 101.1, a student produced newscast, News Central 34, and a student-run college television station MHTV.
 In 2005, a student-operated music label called Moore Media Records (MMR) was established.

 In addition, the university owns and operates WCMU-TV, the region's PBS station, and WCMU-FM, the NPR affiliate.
 Both stations serve most of Northern Michigan, including the eastern Upper Peninsula, through a network of repeater stations.

 Also established in 2003 is White Pine Music, the recording label of the CMU School of Music.

 On February 2, 2008, Central Michigan University's online magazine, Grand Central Magazine, was launched.
 Currently updated weekly, the magazine is run through CMU's Department of Journalism and features magazine style features from the world of sports, entertainment, style, technology and travel.

+In September 2022, Central Michigan University's Department of Fashion Merchandising and Design launched Verge Magazine, a fashion and lifestyle magazine that is entirely run by Central Michigan students.
+The magazine is offered in a digital format through the Verge Magazine website, as well as physical copies that are available for purchase.
+As of December 2023, Verge magazine has released seven issues and over five hundred physical copies have sold.